How to ensure you are a satisfied customer

 Let’s face it, starting any business is all about making money for the owners.
 Otherwise, why would anyone bother?

-Starting your own business can be a fantastic thing to do, and, for most people, it’s the only way you’ll ever have the chance to make some serious money.
+Starting your own business can be a fantastic thing to do, and, for most people, it’s the only way they’ll ever have the chance to make some serious money.

 Certainly, you’re unlikely to get seriously rich working for someone else.